realfun/handyscripts/README.md

   - flatter all the files under sub folders to current folder

 **synology.py**
-  - command line to scan for synology servers
+  - command line to scan for synology servers locally, update the config for your ip range

 **jsonview.py**
   - handy tool to view json in pretty format